 GEO 125 Survey of Physical Geography.
 3 cr.
 Characteristics and world distribution of physical factors which in combination form the natural environment; elements of weather and climate, climatic types, earth materials, landforms and earth resources.
+May not be taken for credit by students who have had Geography 123 or 124.
 EL.